-Previous to that year, I had only cooked turkey a couple of times and it was a little bit, well, lacking.
+Prior to that year, I had only cooked turkey a couple of times and it was a little bit, well, lacking.
 Most of the time, I left the turkey cooking up to the grandmothers.
 Ham is more my thing anyway.
 Did I tell you I make a mean ham?
 Sorry…I got sidetracked (but I do make good ham).

 So the next turkey dinner became my project and I nailed it!
 The flavors were amazing and the skin was nice and crispy.
 It was fabulous and I now have three ways I prefer my turkey: brined, smoked, or deep-fried.
 Since that time, I’ve tried it on chicken legs as well.
 It’s pretty darn good.

-Before you think this whole post is a pitch for Rachey and her Amazeball turkey brine, let me tell you a story.
 It goes like this: I bought a turkey–not a breast, a whole turkey–which I was going to cook for my Momma’s birthday.
 I let it “thaw” on the counter for a little while and I let it sit in the fridge for almost two whole days.
 Now please don’t lecture me if that is not the proper protocol for turkey thawage.
 It didn’t work anyway.
 Two days later and the thing was still almost a solid lump of ice.
 Also, while the turkey was trying to thaw, my internet went out.
 FOR THREE DAYS.
 For a blogger, that’s almost tragic.
 It wouldn’t have been a big deal, except that I have a nasty little habit of not writing down recipes that I use from the internet.
 This isn’t the first time this has happened to me and you would think I would learn, but I haven’t.
 And when the turkey was thawed, I had no recipe and my Momma had to go home.
 Boo.

 I wasn’t about to let a 13-pound turkey go to waste though and figured I had committed enough of the recipe to memory that I could recreate it.
 Eh, close…but that only counts in horseshoes and hand grenades, right?
 I left a few things out and doubled a few things and tripled a few things and it turned out even better than before.
 I even got the ultimate compliment from Spizzie.
 She said, “This is awesome!
 And I don’t even really like turkey!”
 It must’ve been good, because the two of us at a good half of the breast for supper–with dressing of course!